qinshuang1998/GithubPainter/README.md

 Step2.
 Custom the start and end time you like, then design your artwork by clicking the mouse on heatmap.
 ![designer](https://user-images.githubusercontent.com/60436214/134492793-3c33fab4-a2a7-46b8-99a9-8ee04a031889.png)

 Step3.
-Output the map file and run the python script with this file.run `python .\commit.py -i "your local path of git repo"` in your terminal, such as `python .\commit.py -i "E:\Github\birthday"`
+Output the map file and run the python script  `python .\commit.py -i "your local path of git repo"` in your terminal, such as `python .\commit.py -i "E:\Github\birthday"`

 Step4.
 Ok, let's `git push` and enjoy!